stephen-cloud/c-19-2/docs/reusable-table.md

 Let's unpack that.

 `<T extends PersistentModel>` looks good.
 But we can't get the type of `T` at runtime, which we need to pass to `DataStore` functions so it knows the right model and DynamoDB table to use.
 That's why we have to pass the type as `model`.
-But we actually want the define the class by its constructor. `PersistentModelConstructor<T>` is the constructor definition we need.
+But we actually want to define the class by its constructor. `PersistentModelConstructor<T>` is the constructor we need.

 !!! note
     This is all so we can replace `DataStore.query(Vehicle, ...)` with `DataStore.query(props.model, ...)`.
 It works, although not the first time let me tell you.